University of Central Florida: Athletics

 The Knights varsity teams have won numerous conference titles, and two national titles.
 UCF, as members of Conference USA (CUSA) between 2005 and 2013, were conference champions in football in 2007 and 2010, and women's basketball in 2009 and 2010.
 The women's volleyball team won the AIAW Small College Division national championship in 1978 (at the time the women's sports equivalent of NCAA Division II; the NCAA did not sanction women's sports until the 1980s), and the men's basketball team reached the Division II Elite Eight the same year.
 The Knights only other national championship was in 2017, when they were named national champions in football by the Colley Matrix.
 While they did not play in that season's College Football Playoff, they finished the 2017 season unbeaten; all other selectors named Alabama as the 2017 national champion.
 The Colley Matrix was the only one out of over 40 NCAA-recognized selectors to name UCF the national champions.
 As none of these national titles were awarded by the NCAA, this makes UCF one of only three schools in a power conference to never win an NCAA title.
 (Note: The others are Kansas State, Pittsburgh, and Virginia Tech.
 Pitt has claims to multiple football titles, and was retroactively awarded two national championships in men's basketball predating the NCAA tournament by the Helms Athletic Foundation.)

+The UCF varsity athletic program began in the 1969–70 academic year.
+Its first athletic brand was the Citronaut, an orange-astronaut hybrid.
+Students later chose the "Knights of Pegasus", and the Citronaut remains a legacy mark used for alternate branding.
+Then known as the Florida Technological University Knights of Pegasus, the university was a charter member of the Sunshine State Conference in 1975.

+The Knights joined Conference USA in 2005 and opened a new athletic village, Knights Plaza, in 2007.
+Marketed as "Bringing the Knights home," the complex includes Addition Financial Arena, Acrisure Bounce House, a softball stadium, and the first Division I indoor football practice facility in Florida.
+UCF was the first school to open a new football stadium and basketball arena in the same year.
+Knights Plaza also includes John Euliano Park, the UCF Soccer and Track Stadium, and practice facilities.
+New athletic logos and an updated Knightro mascot debuted with the complex.